-Examples of procedures that may require an ASPA licence include:
+25.30 Examples of procedures that may require an ASPA licence include:

-- a. acts of commission, for example an action such as dosing or sampling; or - b. act of deliberate omission, for example withholding food or water; or

-- c. acts of permission, for example the natural breeding of animals with harmful genetic defects. - 25.27 The above is subject to the following exemptions: - a.
-Clinical veterinary research and routine veterinary practice (also known as non-experimental clinical veterinary practices); - b.
-Non experimental agricultural practices and practices undertaken for the purpose of recognised animal husbandry; - c.
-The administration of a medicine for research purposes in accordance with an Animal Test Certificate (veterinary clinical trials); and - d.
-Certain procedures done for the purpose of identifying animals. - 25.28 Procedures that do not fall within one of the exemptions listed above may require a licence under ASPA.
-Failure to comply with Home Office regulations by deliberately misinterpreting the exemptions will be treated as an infringement of ASPA and may also be regarded as serious professional misconduct and subject to investigation by the RCVS including the possibility of disciplinary action. - 25.29 Procedures that cause less pain, suffering, distress or lasting harm than the lower threshold and that are connected with clinical veterinary research should still be subject to ethics review. - 25.30 For more information about ASPA and obtaining a Home Office licence, see the Home Office's Guidance on the Operation of ASPA.
+- 25.31 The above is subject to the following exemptions: - a.
+Non-experimental agricultural practices; - b.
+Non-experimental clinical veterinary practices; - c.
+Practices undertaken for the purpose of recognised animal husbandry; - d.
+The administration of a medicine for research purposes in accordance with an Animal Test Certificate granted by the VMD; and - e.
+Certain procedures done for the purpose of identifying animals.

+25.32 Procedures that do not fall within one of the exemptions listed above may require a licence under ASPA.
+Failure to comply with Home Office regulations by deliberately misinterpreting the exemptions may be treated as an infringement of ASPA and may also be regarded as serious professional misconduct and subject to investigation by the RCVS including the possibility of disciplinary action.

+25.33 Procedures that cause less pain, suffering, distress or lasting harm than the lower threshold and that are connected with clinical veterinary research should still be subject to ethics review.

+25.34 For more information about ASPA and obtaining a Home Office licence, see the Home Office's Guidance on the Operation of ASPA and the ASRU website.